lifepillar/nanoc4-template/README.md

 ## Customization

-Modify the site's metadata and deployment settings in `nanoc.yaml`.
-Edit or replace `content/index.erb`.
-You may also want to remove `content/blog/posts/examples`.
-You may delete the whole `content/blog` and `layouts/blog` folders if you do not need a blog.
-You should also change the favicon (`content/assets/images/favicon.png`).
+1. Edit the “Deployment” and “Site-specific metadata” sections in `nanoc.yaml`.
+2. Edit or replace `content/index.erb`.
+3. Delete `content/blog/posts/examples`.
+You may delete the whole `content/blog`
+   and `layouts/blog` folders if you do not need a blog.
+4. If you do not plan to use Compass, you may delete `compass_config.rb`.
+Do not forget to update the corresponding compilation rule in `Rules`, too (search for `filter :compass`).
+5. Change the favicon (`content/assets/images/favicon.png`).
+6. Put JavaScript scripts into `content/assets/scripts`.
+If you want to aggregate scripts, put them somewhere inside the `components` folder instead, and add their path to the array in `main.js.erb`.
+7. Put (S)CSS files in `content/assets/stylesheets`.
+If you use Compass, additional paths to stylesheets may be added in `compass_config.rb`.
+Files whose name starts with an underscore are not copied to the output: you may import them in `main.scss` to get a single aggregated CSS file in the output.
+8. Put additional components, libraries or frameworks into `content/assets/components`.
+Update `all.js.erb` and `main.scss` to include the necessary files.

+## Editing content

+The site's content goes into the `content` folder.
+Blog posts go anywhere under `blog/posts`.

 In the frontmatter of any item, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just